Rome Flooring is a Proud Sponsor of the CHEO Dream Home. Explore Our Exceptional Flooring and Support a Great Cause Today!

 Request A Free Consultation

 What are the pros and cons of vinyl flooring?
 If you’re considering installing new floors, you may wonder if vinyl suits your needs and budget.
-This material is popular because it’s affordable and versatile.
-But it’s not always the perfect option for every situation.
-This guide will help you decide whether this is the right flooring for you.
+This material is popular because it’s affordable and versatile, but it’s not always the perfect option for every situation.
+This guide will help you decide whether vinyl is the right flooring for you.

 What is Vinyl Flooring?

 Vinyl comes in multiple forms.
-You can get rolled vinyl which only needs to be laid out and cut to size, or you may choose planks or tiles instead.
-Many vinyl tile and plank products allow you to install them by snapping the pieces together.
+You can get rolled vinyl, which only needs to be laid out in the room of your choice and cut to size.
+Alternatively, you could opt for vinyl tiles or planks.
+Many of these products allow you to install them by snapping the pieces together, making for a quick and easy flooring upgrade.

 Pros of Vinyl Flooring